Myrmex/overview/cadmus/dev/thesauri-creating.md

 }
 ```

+>By convention, you should write your thesauri sorting them by their ID.
+This is not a technical requirement, but it's handy for human operators who need to browse through the list of thesauri while editing.

 Each thesaurus object has these properties:

 - `id`: the thesaurus unique ID, suffixed with `@` followed by its ISO639-2 language code; e.g. `languages@en`.
 Currently, the language suffix is not used in the frontend implementation, so just leave it to english (`en`), whatever the language you use in your entry's value.